karatelabs/karate/README.md

 If you want to do advanced stuff such as make HTTP requests within a function - that is what the [`call`](#call) keyword is for.

-[More examples](#calling-java) of calling Java appear later in this document.
+[More examples](#calling-java) of calling Java appear later on in this document.

 ## Reading Files
 This actually is a good example of how you could extend Karate with custom functions.
-`read()` is a JavaScript function that is automatically available when Karate starts.
+The variable `read` is a JavaScript function that is automatically available when Karate starts.
 It takes the name of a file as the only argument.

 By default, the file is expected to be in the same folder (package) as the *.feature file.